Aareon/New-Minecraft-Components/README.md

 # New-Minecraft-Components
 A repository full of things needed in the API of minecraft. <br />
 These features might just be shared with Mojang!<br />
+Please don't delete things that others have made.
+If you know who made that component, then ask them first.<br />
 **Warning!
 These are just examples that are not in the game and might not come!
 Do NOT try to use these in your addon**

 ## Want to add something or something is missing?